algoprog/ProCIS/README.md

 # Baselines

+In this repo you can reproduce the baseline results for BM25, dense retrieval (single-vector) and LMGR (see `baselines.py`).
+The proactive retrieval results of all the tested methods to date can be seen in the table below:

 | **Model** | **npDCG@5** | **npDCG@20** | **npDCG@100** |
 |---|---|---|---|
 | BM25 | 0.0124 | 0.0177 | 0.0201 |